Gujarat: Demographics

+Population

 The population of Gujarat was 60,439,692 (31,491,260 males and 28,948,432 females) according to the 2011 census data.
 The population density is 308 /km2, lower than other Indian states.
 As per the census of 2011, the state has a sex ratio of 918 females for every 1000 males, one of the lowest (ranked 24) among the 29 states in India.

+Social groups

 While Gujarati speakers constitute a majority of Gujarat's population, the metropolitan areas of Ahmedabad, Vadodara and Surat are cosmopolitan, with numerous other ethnic and language groups.
 Marwaris compose large minorities of economic migrants; smaller communities of people from the other states of India have also migrated to Gujarat for employment.
 Luso-Indians, Anglo-Indians, Jews and Parsis also live in the areas.
 Sindhi presence is traditionally important here following the Partition of India in 1947.
 The Koli forms the largest caste-cluster, comprising 24% of the total population of the state.